kripikroli/bitcoinminersnet_buhat/_posts/2017-03-14-genesis-mining-review.md

 author: Melvin Draupnir
 authorurl: https://www.weusecoins.com/melvin-draupnir/
 published: true
-toc:
-  genesis: Genesis Mining Work
-  pricing: Pricing
-  coins: What Coins Can You Mine
-  profitability: Profitability
-  providers: Cloud Mining Providers
 ---
+ {:toc}
 <p><a href="/http://geni.us/genesismining">In 2013, Genesis Mining</a> was established.
 Although the precise locations of mining farms are unknown publicly as a safety precaution, presently, it owns mining farms situated around America, Asia and Europe.</p>
- {:toc}

 <p>Keep in mind that when it comes to transparency, Genesis Mining is at the top of all cloud mining company and definitely not a fraud.</p>

 <p>As a <a href="/usb-bitcoin-miner/">cloud mining provider</a>, it is debatably considered the biggest and most well known for Ethereum, Bitcoin and other coins.
 Additionally, they have signed up with the SEC for a Bitcoin mining fund.</p>